 If the water is too hot, people are at risk of burns and heat stroke.

 As long as a person avoids extreme temperatures, taking cold and hot showers can provide certain health benefits.
-Hydrotherapy is generally a safe strategy and does not cause dependence or any noticeable side effects.
+Hydrotherapy is generally a

 Further studies will be necessary to investigate and confirm the long-term effects of taking cold and hot showers.